FactomProject/ptnet-eventstore/fatip.md

 ### Use Case: Token Spend
 source: https://github.com/FactomProject/ptnet-eventstore/blob/master/contract/spend.go

+#### spend state
 ![spend state machine without checks][spend3]

+The essential state of a spend transaction is a single issued offer that is created in an 'already-halted' state.

+#### spend contract offer
 ![running spend state machine][spend3 running]

+To conform with the halting state rules of the protocol - an additional place called 'HALTED' is added.

+Notice above that if there were a token in the Halted position - the transaction would still be considered to be running.
+#### spend contract execution
 ![halted spend state machine][spend3 halted]

+By initializing the contract offer in the already-halted state, we achive a single-entry contract that requires no interaction by the receiving address to redeem.

 [spend3]: http://factomstatus.com/ptnet-eventstore/image/spend3.png "spend state machine without checks in halted position"
 [spend3 running]: http://factomstatus.com/ptnet-eventstore/image/spend3-running.png "spend state machine with checks in running position"
 [spend3 halted]: http://factomstatus.com/ptnet-eventstore/image/spend3-halted.png "spend state machine with checks in halted position"

+#### spend state machine code

+The Petri-Nets above are used to generate the code below.

 ```go
 var Spend PetriNet = PetriNet{